A Family Treatment Center for Addiction

 At Simple Path Recovery, we know that addiction doesn’t happen in a bubble.
 It is systemic, affecting family members and others involved in all areas of an addict’s life.
+So we also act as a family treatment center to help entire families heal from the pain of addiction.

 Simply treating the addict is not as effective as involving the family when it comes to recovery.
 We know that the substance abuser needs support on his journey and that the more social support a user has, the less likely he or she is to relapse.